Shiritai/v2x-research/PDES/README.md

 * **Validation Failure $\to$ Abort**.
 All of T1's local work is discarded, and it retries from the beginning.
 * OCC's strategy can be compared to "isolate first, review later": complete all work locally (in isolation), actively validate before committing (review), and only publish to the global state if validation passes.

-## Part 5: PDES Frontiers: Adaptive Synchronization and Co-simulation
+## 5 PDES Frontiers: Adaptive Synchronization and Co-simulation

 ### 5.1 From Static to Dynamic: The Limitations of a Single Strategy